“To success, and nothing less.” – Snoop Dogg

 Well, a lot has changed for me over the years, and especially in 2017.
 My partner Chris and I decidedly left civilization and moved to the lovely English countryside, thankfully not at the expense of reliable internet, and I left my job as Community Manager at Twitch, a place that has utterly consumed my existence since 2012 (in a good way).
 Since leaving that role in June, I made a plan to achieve a lot with my freed up time.
 Focus on business efforts for my partner’s brand which I’ve always helped with, work on some personal side projects like this site, and build deeper foundations for us and our future as a family.

 Really, if it wasn’t for Chris, none of this would be possible.
 But none of this would be possible as well without the amazing community and following behind us, so I also owe this to the 42nd.
 Then there’s my family who have always encouraged me, and my best friend, Angela Beckett.
-She is actually a co-writer here so you’ll see a fair amount from her as well!
+She is actually a writer here so you’ll see from her sometimes as well!
 I couldn’t imagine going on this adventure without her.
-Most posts will be a collaborative effort between us.
+Some posts will be a collaborative effort between us.
 Perhaps soon, we can have a post dedicated entirely to how much of a hero she is and tell her story as well.

 Perhaps most of all though, my late-grandma should be thanked.
 Without her, I wouldn’t be any bit of who I am today.